TheGewehr/Tank-It/README.md

 - Gravity, Lift and Drag (some FUYM'ly implemented)
 - A bridge made with Hinge constraint
-- A loose situation: Being stuck like a turte on his back (in this case on his side, due too the marvellous clipping wheels) witch will force you to restart with the R key
+- A loose situation: Being stuck like a turte on his back (in this case on his side, due too the marvellous clipping wheels) witch will force you to restart with the Q key
 - You can win by getting to the last platform

 --> Kinda hard but still fun (The camera spin is made on purpose, it is made to make you feel dizzy, like in real life)